Byranlee/Zihao-academic/content/en/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I received Ph.D. in mining engineering at Virginia Tech with the research efforts focusing primarily on petrophysical property analysis and the geostatistics-based applications of subsurface reservoirs using numerical modeling and laboratory core analysis.
 I have broad interests in petrophysics, reactive flow and transport, fluid flow in porous media, and carbon sequestration.
-I am currently a Post Doctorate RA at Pacific Northwest National Laboratory (PNNL), where I am working to develop the novel proppant, cement, fracturing fluids for the development of subsurface reservoir with high-temperature condition (e.g. geothermal)
+I am currently a Post Doctorate RA at Pacific Northwest National Laboratory (PNNL), where I am working on the development of novel products for subsurface reservoirs with specific conditions (e.g. geothermal), carbonate crystallization, and carbon capture and sequestration (CCS).